Alt Text

 The People Test

 Walk Appeal Test 2 is the most obvious: are there a lot of people there?
 If not, it's probably not an appealing place.
 As John Massengale and Victor Dover say "it's not a Complete Street if people aren't there."
 Other humans are the most appealing thing about a place.
-See & be seen.
+See and be seen.

 The Speed Test